Leading with impact: support for all leaders in analysis

 - ‘How to be a great leader’ — this TED Talks playlist offers surprising, nuanced approaches on how to inspire and empower others to do their very best

-Discover more about evidence-based, digital, and analytical leadership by reading the following reports and articles:
+Discover more about the wider world of evidence-based, digital, and analytical leadership by reading the following reports and articles, and strategies from other relevant areas of government:

-- ‘Analytical leadership: achieving better outcomes for citizens’ — this 2024 report sets out the findings from the Office for Statistics Regulation’s (OSR’s) review of analytical leadership, considers how analytical leadership can be demonstrated and enabled across government and offers actionable suggestions for people in different professions and levels of seniority
+- ‘Analytical leadership: achieving better outcomes for citizens’: A 2024 report from the Office for Statistics Regulation’s (OSR’s) review of analytical leadership, considering how analytical leadership can be demonstrated and enabled across government and offers actionable suggestions for people in different professions and levels of seniority

-There are several vital resources for senior leaders in the Analysis Function.
+There are several important further resources for senior leaders and Departmental Director of Analysis (DDANs) in the Analysis Function.